No Match Found

 It’s also critical to quickly establish rules for information governance.
 One model is a tiered approach for different categories of information.
 Define categories and align around requirements for each, so that there is clarity across the organization on how existing and new metrics will be incorporated into ESG reporting.

-For information that is reported externally, information owners should ensure it is accurate and complete, and data reviewers should independently review it before release.
+Externally reported information should be confirmed as accurate and complete by its owners and reviewed independently before release.
 Company management, most likely the chief financial officer, will be required to demonstrate to the independent auditor that they have sufficient evidence over the reliability of GHG data and other metrics so the independent auditor can form an opinion related to the new footnote disclosure in the financial statements as well as the GHG attestation report.
 A large global organization could have an ESG controller with additional team members:

 As company leaders turn to building a methodology for collecting and reporting ESG data, they can take the following steps to help their companies transition to reporting as expected under the proposed SEC disclosure requirements.
 This will also allow companies to quickly react to changes in global reporting standards.